swarmcity/boardwalk-ts/README.md

 ## S01 E02: Request Replies

-In episode 2, two people reply to Frank's request.
+In Episode 2, two people reply to Frank's request.

 Ellis sees Frank's request and taps it.
 Here Ellis can see the details of the request, and she decides to reply.